-This course will introduce students to (i) Fundamental models that capture the key dynamics of these fundamental problems and (ii) Algorithms that turn these models into actionable decisions.
-The broad usefulness of concepts covered will be demonstrated through several applications such as in airline reservation systems, retail, advertising, e-commerce as well as applications beyond RM such as in hospitalresident matching and school-student assignments.
+Revenue management (RM) is the decision science of efficiently selling a fixed supply of various goods and services when the demand is heterogeneous and uncertain.
+This undergraduate course will focus on fundamental models and algorithms for RM.
+Broad usefulness of concepts will be demonstrated through applications in airline reservation systems, retail, advertising, e-commerce and school-student assignments.

 Fundamentals of Revenue Management: Read More [+] Rules & Requirements